dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 On the other hand, |product| can be configured to prevent manual deletion of objects of studies which *Rentention Period* is not yet expired.

-The Storage AE can be also be configured to act as a cache archive, which deletes least recent accessed studies according configured thresholds of the storage backend.
+The Storage AE can also be configured to act as a cache archive, which deletes least recent accessed studies according configured thresholds of the storage backend.